Congregation of Christian Brothers (CFC)

 The Christian Brothers established a permanent presence in Australia from 1868 and arrived in Tasmania at the invitation of Archbishop Delany in 1908.
 With the support of Archbishop Delaney, the Christian Brothers took over the operation of partly built St Virgil’s College in Hobart 1911 and later established other schools, including St Patrick’s College in Launceston in 1919.
 From that time on, the Christian Brothers have remained active in Tasmania, dedicating their lives to the service of others through education, community engagement, faith formation and social justice.

-The Christian Brothers in Tasmania are represented by Br Sean McManus.
+The Christian Brothers in Tasmania are represented by Br Peter Flint.